 MATHS expanding to a 6-12 program

 MATHS will be adding 6th and 7th grade classes in the 2008 Academic Year.
 This will allow students to prepare early for the academic rigors of the school's science/technology-focused high school curriculum.
 Students entering MATHS at the 6th grade will have a distinct advantage for successful entry into the nation's best colleges with advance preparation for AP classes, SATs, summer research and the overall college-admissions process.
+And students who use additional sources such as rewriting services to absorb information or solve unclear problems will have a larger sample and a broader view of certain situations.

 Dr Philip awarded 2008 Weinberg Fellowship